sig1nt/sig1nt.github.io/_posts/2024-10-24-ghidra-dyld-extraction.md

 > New in macOS Big Sur 11 beta, the system ships with a built-in dynamic linker cache of all system-provided libraries.
 As part of this change, copies of dynamic libraries are no longer present on the filesystem.
 Code that attempts to check for dynamic library presence by looking for a file at a path or enumerating a directory will fail.
 Instead, check for library presence by attempting to dlopen() the path, which will correctly check for the library in the cache.

 Instead of having the binaries themselves on disk, Apple has opted to package all of them into a "cache" file that will be immediately loaded into memory on startup.
 Since Apple controls the dynamic loader, it's able to intercept any `dlopen` or other attempts to link against the library and feed the cached version instead.
 This explains why `otool` thinks we're getting our libraries from that file location, even though they aren't there.
-Reading through others thoughts on this, it seems to have some kind of security/performance implications, but I am always very suspicious of when those two things get waved around randomly.
+Reading through others' thoughts on this, it seems to have some kind of security/performance implications, but I am always very suspicious of when those two things get waved around randomly.

 # Ghidra To The Rescue

 What it does mean is that we can't just import these into Ghidra like normal libraries, so reading through them is going to be more difficult.
-Or so I thought, but turns out Ghidra already built the functionality to read these "cache" files, since they really just end up being binary archives.
+Or so I thought, but it turns out Ghidra already built the functionality to read these "cache" files, since they really just end up being binary archives.
 We can access this functionality by going to this menu:

 ![File > Open File System](/assets/images/open-file-system.png)